May you find the person you’re looking for in Interesting Times. Find him, her, or it alphabetically here.

 Cut-me-own-throat (C.M.O.T) Dibbler – Originally known as Claude Maximillian Overton Transpire Dibbler.
 Entrepreneur (unsuccessful).
 Will sell you a “pig” sausage innabun.
 Don’t ask questions.

-J. H. ‘Flannelfoot’ Boggis – With his nephews, ‘The Old Firm’ of Bespoke Thieves.
+Josiah H. ‘Flannelfoot’ Boggis – With his nephews, ‘The Old Firm’ of Bespoke Thieves.
+Now head of the Thieves’ Guild.
 Attacked the Fool and humbly regretted it later.

 Wilkins – A thief in training under Boggis.